 Undergraduate Degree Program for Civil Engineering

-If you enjoy science and math and would like an opportunity to serve society by creating, maintaining, and upgrading the infrastructure we all rely on, this is a field you should investigate.
+Students drawn to civil engineering enjoy science and math, and the opportunity to serve society by creating, maintaining, and renewing the infrastructure on which we all rely.
 Civil engineers know how to evaluate risk and ensure the high reliability of their designs.
-Any creator of a stadium, suspension bridge, wind farm, or drinking water system will tell you that failure is not an option.
+(As creators of skyscrapers, suspension bridges, and drinking water systems, failure is not acceptable.)

 Civil engineers are innovators, creators, and entrepreneurs.
 They design and build buildings, bridges, dams, and devise complex systems, such as transportation and water-supply networks, or information systems for design and management of engineering projects.
 They innovate new technologies for natural disaster detection and preparedness, and discover new methods for building technologies that are more sustainable and have greater longevity.
 Many civil engineering graduates go on to take leadership positions in established companies or start their own firms.